When you show an author description or bio at the end of your blog posts, you:

 In this case, after ticking the checkbox, the preview refreshed, and showed the author bio at the end of each post, as shown here:

-The immediate issue was that it was showing ‘admin’ as my author name.
+The immediate issue was that it was showing ‘admin’ as the author name.

-This wasn’t an issue with the theme itself, but I needed to adjust my nickname within my WordPress profile, and then set the nickname to be displayed rather than the user name.
+This wasn’t an issue with the theme itself, but the nickname needed to be adjusted within the relevant WordPress profile.

 For this example theme, there wasn’t an easy way to do this, but you could achieve it via some custom CSS.